abuseofnotation/category-theory-illustrated/_chapters/06_type.md

 ![A type and an arrow pointing towards it](../06_type/rule_term_introduction.svg)

 3. Finally, as we don't want to construct types just for the sake of constructing new types, a type has to have at least one arrow coming from the new type.
 In programming, these are the type's methods.
-In type theory, this is known as a *term elimination rule* (as if we are eliminating the type in favour of the result of the method).
+In type theory, this is known as a *term elimination rule* (as if we are eliminating the type by replacing it with the result of the method).

 ![A type and an arrow, coming from it ](../06_type/rule_term_elimination.svg)